programic/eslint-config-base/README.md

 3. Add `"@programic/eslint-config-base"` to `extends` in your .eslintrc.

 4. Add a lint script to your package.json: `eslint . --ext .js,.jsx` so you can run `npm run lint` or `yarn lint`.
-Where the `.` can be replaced with the path to your files.
+The `.` can be replaced with the path to your files.
 Replace the lint script if it already exists.